mudlabs/NativeScript-Play-Pit/iOS Cover Art Animation/README.md

 ### Description
 <!-- Describe the project. -->
-Imitates the iOS cover art animation where an albumn cover grows and shows a shadow.
+Imitates the iOS cover art animation where an album cover grows and shows a shadow.
 With the shadow color being the average color of the cover image.

 ### Related Resources
 <!--